Water adsorption in silica

 GCMC simulation

-To prepare for the GCMC simulation, let us make the first equilibration step by adding the following lines to input.lammps:
+To prepare for the GCMC simulation, let us make the first equilibration step by adding the following lines into input.lammps:

 compute_modify thermo_temp dynamic yes